Family tree - de Lacy - Trim Castle, Co.Meath

 Trim Castle, 2000.

-first wooden structure built 1173,
+The first wooden structure was built 1173.

-inherited by the de Geneville family,
+It was inherited by the de Geneville family.

-passed by marriage 1301 to the Mortimer family,
+Passed by marriage 1301 to the Mortimer family.

 Trim Castle, 2000.